metaory/mxflow-cli/README.md

 `steps` - list of commands to run

-`steps[*]` - the command to run, any shell command string, few specials commands
+`steps[*]` - the command to run, any shell command string, with some specials commands

 > note: you can write a `cd` pre-step to change `cwd` of the following command

 > note: you can add a `confirm` prefix to add confirmation prompt

-> note: currently there are few special git commands: `checkout-branch, list-logs, log-bugtracker`.
+> note: at the moment there are some git commands: `checkout-branch, list-logs, log-bugtracker`.
 Check [wiki](https://github.com/metaory/mxflow-cli/wiki/Git-Workflow-Sample) for usage example

 </details>